-The word 'Mudra' comes from the root word 'mud'' which means 'delight' or 'pleasure', and 'dravay' which means 'to draw forth.
-So, 'mudra' literally means 'to draw forth delight or pleasure.
+The word 'Mudra' in Saskrit comes from the root word 'mud'' which means 'delight' or 'pleasure', and 'dravay' which means 'to draw forth.
+So, 'mudra' literally means 'to draw forth delight or pleasure’.

-However, in yoga and Buddhism, a mudra is more commonly known as gesture, mainly with the hands, but can also be with the whole body, to create a 'seal', or a circuit bypass.
+However, in yoga and Buddhism, a mudra is more commonly known as a gesture, mainly with the hands, but can also be with the whole body gesture, to create a 'seal', or a circuit bypass.
 You can see an example of ‘chin mudra’, the most common of the mudras, in the logo for Mudra Metta.
-Mudras are meant to redirect the prana (energy, life force) back within yourself, as a mirror redirects the light.
+Mudras are meant to redirect the prana (energy, life force) back within yourself, in the same way a mirror redirects light.

-Mudras are higher practices which can awaken the prana, and chakras (energy centres) and enrich and enliven our spirit bodies.
+Mudras are higher practices which can awaken the prana (energy), within the chakras (energy centres) and enrich and enliven our spirit bodies.

 *Source: Asana Pranayama Mudra Banda, by Swami Satyananada Saraswati

-Metta is neither an emotion, nor feeling or thought.
+Metta is neither an emotion, nor feeling nor thought.
 It is rather a mental state, or a lens in which we experience our thoughts, feelings or emotions.

 *Source: One Mind Dharma